ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 When using a policy involving more than one `time-window`, the server MUST reply with the `RateLimit` fields related to the window with the lower `RateLimit-Remaining` values.

+A service returning `RateLimit` fields MUST NOT convey values exposing an unwanted volume of requests and SHOULD implement mechanisms to cap the ratio between `RateLimit-Remaining` `RateLimit-Reset` (see {{sec-resource-exhaustion}});
+this is especially important when quota-policies use a large `time-window`.

 Under certain conditions, a server MAY artificially lower `RateLimit` field values between subsequent requests, eg. to respond to Denial of Service attacks or in case of resource saturation.